 The surging amount of cyber attacks against companies and their dear consequences pushes companies to the edge.
 Defensive measures can go only so far in terms of effectiveness, assuming they are fully deployed which is also far from being the common case.
-Companies are too slow to react to this new threat which is caused by a fast paced acceleration in the level of sophistication of attackers.
-Today companies are in a weakness point.
+Companies are too slow to react to this new threat which is caused by a fast-paced acceleration in the level of sophistication of attackers.
+Today companies are at a weak point.
 From a CEO perspective, the options available to mitigate this threat are running out especially considering the addition of state-sponsored attacks to the game and the unclear role of the government and their inability to effectively intervene.

 So what can companies do?
 Attack back.

-Attacking the attackers was and are always an option which remained in the heart of people and maybe spoken out very quietly due to the very simple reason of legality.
-Unlike self-defence in the real world which may allow you to use violence in order to stop an offender in the cyber world, you can only defend yourself passively and wait for law enforcement to come to the rescue.
+Attacking the attackers were and are always an option that remained in the heart of people and maybe spoken out very quietly due to the very simple reason of legality.
+Unlike self-defense in the real world which may allow you to use violence in order to stop an offender in the cyber world, you can only defend yourself passively and wait for law enforcement to come to the rescue.

 What attacking back actually means?
 Many times you don’t know where the attack came from and who is behind it so whom to attack?
 It depends on the type of attack and the events happening after the attack.
-In many cases, there is a good chance a counter attack can help minimize the damage or maybe eliminate it.
-In Sony case, there was later a counter attack (allegedly) by Sony (allegedly) trying to disrupt the download of the stolen files.
+In many cases, there is a good chance a counter-attack can help minimize the damage or maybe eliminate it.
+In Sony’s case, there was later a counterattack (allegedly) by Sony (allegedly) trying to disrupt the download of the stolen files.
 From an offensive point of view, the low amount of servers serving the stolen files is a weakness and it is possible to try to stop it.
 It is not always true where if the files are to reside on another big company’s data center then stopping it can be impossible and definitely problematic in terms of getting into a fight with another company.
-So in order to have an effective counter attack, you need to find a weakness.
+So in order to have an effective counter-attack, you need to find a weakness.
 And many times it is not difficult.
-For example, in a phishing attack where the web pages holding the impersonating web site a weakness can be found and it is the servers who hold those pages – taking them down should not be a problem.
+For example, in a phishing attack where the web pages holding the impersonating website a weakness can be found and it is the servers who hold those pages – taking them down should not be a problem.
 Another example of attacking back is responding to a DDOS or a spam attack with a counter DDOS and ultra spam attacks.
-In DDOS which is a distributed denial of service attack, it can be a bit more problematic since it is distributed by nature and run on many servers though I can easily imagine a cloud-based elastic service which response back effectively.
+In DDOS which is a distributed denial-of-service attack, it can be a bit more problematic since it is distributed by nature and run on many servers though I can easily imagine a cloud-based elastic service that response back effectively.
 Same for spam, why can’t someone send 100 emails back for each one received – let’s see them handling the volume of incoming mail.
-Symantec had a very nice cover from a technical perspective on counter attacks, although from 2006, 8 years ago, still it is valid on many points.
+Symantec had a very nice cover from a technical perspective on counter-attacks, although from 2006, 8 years ago, still it is valid on many points.